What is the church? Why are there so many different expressions of church throughout time and space, and what ties them all together?

 "Kärkkäinen's critical survey of Christian views of the church comes at a time when interest in ecclesiology is rising.
 It provides a helpful map through the terrain of diverse interpretations of the nature of the church for those interested in an introduction and a refresher course in doctrines of the church for those who studied it long ago but have forgotten much of what they learned.
 Above all it contributes to our ecumenical understanding of different Christian traditions.
 It is a gift to the body of Christ to be enjoyed by Christians who want to understand that body's unity in diversity."

-Part 1: Ecclesiological Traditions
+Part One: Ecclesiological Traditions and Key Theologians

 1. The Church as an Icon of the Trinity: Eastern Orthodox Ecclesiology